 A payment aggregator, also known as a merchant aggregator, is a third-party service provider that enables companies to accept payments from customers by integrating payment functionality into their websites or mobile applications.

 A payment aggregator acts as a bridge between acquirers and merchants.
 Once this is done, you will be able to access a “sub-merchant account”.
 After that, the payment aggregator will work on your behalf to collect payments from customers.
-Following a specific period, the money will be transferred to you in installments.
+Following a specific period, the money will be transferred to you in instalments.
 This stage of the process is called settlement.

 Under the Companies Act of 1956 (as amended in 2013), a payment consolidator can become a legally recognized entity in India.
 It is now possible for them to be both a non-banking organization and a bank.
 Since a payment aggregator is responsible for handling money, a license from the Reserve Bank of India is necessary.
 Although, the permission of the RBI is only necessary for payment aggregators that are not banks.

-How do Payment Aggregators Work?
+How do Payment Aggregators work?

 Now that you know what a Payment Gateway is the next question is How Do Payment Aggregators Work?